 The MLA and UK students

-We are still discussing and developing the MLA, which will be taken both by UK students and international medical graduates (IMGs).
+We are still discussing and developing the Medical Licensing Assessment (MLA) that will be taken both by UK students and international medical graduates (IMGs).
 This involves medical schools and students.
 We also work with a group of experts from across medical education and training.
 So some of the answers on this page only show our latest thinking.
 As we discuss the practical details, we’ll refine our plans.
 We’ll update this page to show the latest position.

 When will the MLA start for UK students?

 To register with a licence to practise, students graduating in 2023 onward will need to have passed a degree that includes the MLA.